haproxytech/kubernetes-ingress/documentation/annotations-custom.md

       rule: "value >= 10 && value <= 1000000"
 ```

-## Where can custom annotations can be defined ?
+## Where can custom annotations be defined ?

 ### Frontend Annotations